-TEDx events are community-driven and are named after the local area in which the community it will serve is situated.
+TEDx events are community-driven and are named after the local area in which the community they will serve is situated.
 Find out how to pick a name that fits your community event.

 Event naming conventions

-Whether holding an in-person or virtual event, your event name identifies the host community and lets the world know where the local ideas you plan to amplify are coming from.
-It also helps viewers connect with the event and understand its unique space in this global platform.
+Whether you hold an in-person or virtual event, your event name identifies the host community and lets the world know where the local ideas you’re amplifying come from.
+It also helps viewers connect with the event and understand its unique place within our global platform.

 TEDx events cannot be named after:

 - Location nicknames

 - Proprietary names or commercially-owned developments